If I fail more often than you, I win!

-I remember it so well, that simple single sheet of white paper with red and black-ink letterhead, about 4 sentences long sporting an official UMDNJ seal.
+I remember it so well, that simple single sheet of white paper with red and black ink letterhead, about four sentences long sporting an official UMDNJ seal.

 I read it in the rain, on a cold Seattle evening by streetlight, heart beating, exhausted after a long day of work.
 The feeling of nausea rose to my chest as I held the two corners of that letter, and I said a short prayer before I tore it open.

-I made a promise to God and myself that if this dream would come true I would use my training always to relieve the suffering of others and to make the world a better place.
+I made a promise to God and myself that if this dream came true, I would use my training always to relieve the suffering of others and to make the world a better place.

 My Message to You

-If you have received a rejection letter fear not my fellow epic failures, I too have stood demoralized in your shoes.
+If you have received a rejection letter fear not my fellow epic failures, I to have stood demoralized in your shoes.

 Here are my rejection letters.
 I am posting them as a reminder of what should make you stronger.
-I saved them because they gave me motivation, and I hope they can be a part of yours as well.
+I saved them because they are a source of motivation, and I hope they can provide you with some peace of mind as well.

-If you can learn to see adversity as a tool to help you reach your goals you can turn what seemed to be a "set back" into a "set up" for something truly wonderful.
+If you can learn to see adversity as a tool to help you reach your goals, you can turn a "setback" into a "set up" for something wonderful.

 Thank you for reading, and I wish you the best wherever you may be on your journey to PA-C.